 The experience of treatment at Rogers Memorial Hospital is deeply personal for each patient.
 Peter M. Lake, MD, explains how each and every patient is different and that clinicians who really enjoy working with kids can make all the difference when fostering a sustained recovery.

-Bradley C. Riemann, PhD, Clinical Director, Obsessive-Compulsive Disorder Center - Oconomowoc, says OCD treatment at Rogers Memorial Hospital is aimed at getting get people back on track with their lives as quickly as possible.
+Bradley C. Riemann, PhD, clinical director, OCD Center - Oconomowoc, says OCD treatment at Rogers Memorial Hospital is aimed at getting get people back on track with their lives as quickly as possible.

-Peter M. Lake, MD, Medical Director, Rogers Memorial Hospital - Oconomowoc, Child and Adolescent Center and Child and Adolescent Services - Oconomowoc says that a combination of different types of treatments are essential for making progress when working with difficult psychiatric cases.
+Peter M. Lake, MD, medical director, Rogers Memorial Hospital - Oconomowoc, says that a combination of different types of treatments are essential for making progress when working with difficult psychiatric cases.